-- The extra wide seat has a removable cushion and you can attach an optional food tray it its place!
+- The extra-wide seat has a removable cushion and you can attach an optional food tray in its place!
 Now you can transport your food while using your rollator!

 - If the option for a food tray wasn’t enough, I’m sure you noticed the large-capacity wire basket where you can store all of your goodies.

 I would be remiss if I didn’t mention that this is the most expensive rollator in our review.
 While this doesn’t matter as much if some or most of it is covered for you, just remember, quality doesn’t come cheap!
-If this is the best option for you, Amazon can get it to you in under 2 days if you expedite shipping!
-Order it an reclaim your independence!
+Order it and reclaim your independence!

 If you have a limited budget and need a high-quality rollator that will support up to 500 pounds and last you for years to come, then Invcare might your go-to company!